vppillai/simpleWebPushServer/readme.md

 # Barebones web-push notification experiment

+> The blogpost explaining this in more detail is at https://embeddedinn.xyz/articles/tutorial/Building-a-barebones-web-push-server/

 This repo contains a barebones web push notification experiment that lets you understand the concept better.

 **The code ins intentionally written badly since the purpose of this code is to show how the whole damn thing works in a barebones system and not how to build a scalable notification server**